Skip to main content

 What do I need to bring on the ride?

-All riders need to have a mountain bike (see below for bike rental info), helmet, tent, sleeping bag, sleeping pad (see camping gear rental info), and a suitcase or duffle containing clothes, toiletries, and anything else necessary for several days on the road.
+All riders need to have a mountain bike or gravel bike (see below for bike rental info), helmet, tent, sleeping bag, sleeping pad (see camping gear info), and a suitcase or duffle containing clothes, toiletries, and anything else necessary for several days on the road.
 The Ride Guide will contain a more detailed suggested packing list.
 The Ride Guide will be distributed to participants several months before the event.
 If you have a non-perishable personal favorite snack or electrolyte brand please feel free to bring some along!

-Mountain bikes are required for this trip as we’ll be riding on gravel roads.
+Mountain bikes or gravel bikes are required for this trip as we’ll be riding on gravel roads.
 The most important factor in choosing a bike and pedals is your comfort.
 You want to be riding a bike and using pedals that you will be comfortable riding with for multiple hours a day, for several days in a row.
 Our local outfitter has mountain bikes (high-quality full suspension bikes) available for rent.

 IF BRINGING YOUR OWN BIKE: Have your bike tuned up before the tour and have any worn-out parts replaced.
 You may want to ship your bike ahead of time to Rim Tours in Moab.
 The assembly fee is $40 or $80, if they also disassemble and box it up at the end of the trip as well.
 As for tires for your tour, any good off-road tires are fine.
 We use Wilderness Trail Bike’s latest creations.
 They’re the best!
 We do recommend bringing a full suspension bike.